kimandrews/GEM3Genomics2020/LiveWorkshop/LiveWorkshopCoding.md

 ```
 Run trimmomatic for one sample:
 ```
-trimmomatic PE ./01-Raw/SRR2589044_1.fastq.gz ./01-Raw/SRR2589044_2.fastq.gz \
+trimmomatic PE ./01-RawData/SRR2589044_1.fastq.gz ./01-RawData/SRR2589044_2.fastq.gz \
                 ./03-Trim/SRR2589044_1.trim.fastq.gz ./03-Trim/SRR2589044_1un.trim.fastq.gz \
                 ./03-Trim/SRR2589044_2.trim.fastq.gz ./03-Trim/SRR2589044_2un.trim.fastq.gz \
                 SLIDINGWINDOW:4:20 MINLEN:25 \
                 ILLUMINACLIP:/opt/modules/biology/trimmomatic/0.33/bin/adapters/NexteraPE-PE.fa:2:40:15
 ```
 ## Align to a reference genome
-Next, we will align the cleaned sequence reads to a reference genome for one sample using the program bwa.
+Next, we will align the cleaned sequence reads to a reference genome for one sample using the program BWA.

 First, create a directory and a symlink for the reference genome:
 ```